somakeit/smib/smibhid/README.md

 - Display drivers can be added by creating a new display driver module
   - Ensure the driver registers itself with the driver registry, use LCD1602 as an example
   - Import the new driver module in display.py
   - Update the config.py file to cinlude the option for your new driver
+- UIState machine
+  - A state machine exists and can be extended by various modules such as space_state to manage the state of the buttons and display output
+  - The current state instance is held in hid.ui_state_instance
+  - Enter a new UI state by caling the transition_to() method on a UIstate instance and pass any arguments needed by that state
+  - You will need to pass any core objects needed by the base UIState class and apply using super() as normal.
+These are currently HID (for managing the current state instance) and SpaceState so that the open and close buttons are avaialble in all UIs with default space open/closed behaviour.

 ## Version
 Ensure that the `HID` class version attribute is updated to match the version in `pyproject.toml`